cmda-bt/js-bootcamp-18-19/getting-started.md

 git config --global user.email "mona@lisa.com"
 ```

 Use the same email for Git as you used to sign up for GitHub.
+Open source is about people after all, don't forget to update your **bio information** and choose a nice **profile picture**!

+## Setting up your repository

+We would like you to have one 'monorepo' for *Block Tech*.
+This makes it easier for us to find your files and grade your assignments and assesments.

+You are going to hand in your exercises from this bootcamp trough GitHub.

+* Create a repository called `block-tech`
+* Add a copy of the `template-repo` folder to your repository.
+  * There are files for all the exercises, you will put your answers there.
+  * There is also a `notes.md` where you can type notes after reading chapters of the book.

+## Hand In

+1. **Push your changes:**
+Hand in a link to your repository on GitHub under your username.

+1. **Create an issue:**
+Mark this as complete by opening an issue on our [GitHub issue tracker][issues].
+Fill in the issue template with the correct information.

 ## Communication